 Can I jump the queue with a Museumkaart?

 Normally you just queue up as usual and present your museum card at the ticket desk.
 Only the Van Gogh Museum has a fast-lane entry for Museumkaart holders.
 For the Rijksmuseum and Maritime Museum you just get your museum card scanned at the main gallery entrance - no need to queue at the sales desk.
 The Hermitage has self-scan machines for museum cards in the foyer, although these are sometimes out of action.

-If you wish to visit the Anne Frank House and avoid the long queues then purchase your ticket online which gives you a specific entry time.
-Museumkaart holders only need to pay a €0.50 fee during the online booking process.
+If you wish to visit the Anne Frank House and avoid the long queues then you should pre-book your ticket online which gives you a specific entry time.
+Museumkaart holders get free entry and only need to pay a €0.50 fee during the online booking process.
 You only need to show the card when you arrive at the museum.

 Can I visit a museum more than once?

 Yes, the card gives unlimited entry to participating museums.

-Which major museums of note in Netherlands offer free Museumkaart entry?
+Which major museums of note in Netherlands offer free entry to Museumkaart holders?

 Plus around 400 museums in total in the Netherlands - each major town and city should have a museum where the card is valid.

 For expats and residents it can offer excellent value over the whole year.
 The card is great for the ability to just pop into a museum for 30 minutes and visit a new exhibition - and you won't feel the pressure to see everything.